 The roof curbs for these units consists of a "full perimeter" enclosure to support the unit just inside of the unit base rail.
-The 10 ton high efficiency units contains a support base alignment rail and will extend past the end of the roof curb as shown in figures below and to the right.
+The 10 ton high efficiency units contain a support base alignment rail and will extend past the end of the roof curb as shown in figures below.